wuw584/dinov3/README.md

 ### Pretrained backbones (via Hugging Face [Transformers](https://huggingface.co/docs/transformers/))

-All the backbones are available in the the [DINOv3](https://huggingface.co/collections/facebook/dinov3-68924841bd6b561778e31009) collection on Hugging Face Hub and supported via the Hugging Face [Transformers](https://huggingface.co/docs/transformers/index) library.
+All the backbones are available in the [DINOv3](https://huggingface.co/collections/facebook/dinov3-68924841bd6b561778e31009) collection on Hugging Face Hub and supported via the Hugging Face [Transformers](https://huggingface.co/docs/transformers/index) library (with released packages from version 4.56.0).
 Please refer to the corresponding documentation for usage, but below is a short example that demonstrates how to obtain an image embedding with either [Pipeline] or the [AutoModel] class.

 ```python
 from transformers import pipeline